Flora Municipality: Coat of arms

-The coat of arms, originally made for the town of Florø, was granted on 19 February 1960.
-The arms show three silver colored herrings on a red background.
-The three herrings are a symbol for the great importance of herring fishing for the local development and economy.
+The coat of arms was granted on 19 February 1960 for the town of Florø.
+A few years later on 1 January 1964, the new Flora Municipality was created, including the town of Florø.
+On 6 October 1967, the old arms of Florø were granted as the arms for Flora Municipality.
+These arms were in use until 1 January 2020 when the municipality was dissolved.
+The official blazon is "Gules, three herrings bendwise argent" (På raud botn tre sølv sildar i skrå-stilling).
+This means the arms have a red field (background) and the charge is a set of three diagonal herring.
+The charge has a tincture of argent which means it is commonly colored white, but if it is made out of metal, then silver is used.
+The three herrings are a symbol for the great local importance of herring fishing for the development and economy of Flora.
+The arms were designed by Hallvard Trætteberg.
+The municipal flag has the same design as the coat of arms.

 Background

-The old municipality of Kinn was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
-The original municipality was identical to the Kinn parish (prestegjeld) with the sub-parishes (sokn) of Bru, Kinn, and Bremanger.
+The old Kinn Municipality was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
+The original municipality was identical to the Kinn parish (prestegjeld) with the sub-parishes (sokn) of Bru, Kinn Municipality, and Bremanger.

-On 3 January 1861, the village area of Florø (population: 846) was incorporated as a ladested (port town) by royal decree, which removed it from the rural municipality of Kinn.
-This left Kinn with 6,531 residents.
-In 1864, the northern district of the municipality was separated from the Kinn parish and became the new parish of Bremanger.
-Then, on 1 January 1866, Bremanger (population: 1,852) became a separate municipality.
-After the split, Kinn was left with 4,679 inhabitants.
-On 1 January 1923, the municipality of Kinn was divided into three separate municipalities: the western (island) area was Kinn (population: 2,508); the central (mostly mainland) area was Bru (population: 1,560); and the southeasternmost inland area was Eikefjord (population: 929).
+On 3 January 1861, the village area of Florø (population: 846) was established as a ladested (port town) by royal decree, which removed it from the rural Kinn Municipality and it became an independent Florø Municipality.
+This left Kinn Municipality with 6,531 residents.
+On 1 January 1866, the northern district of Kinn Municipality (population: 1,852) was separated to become the new Bremanger Municipality.
+After the split, Kinn Municipality was left with 4,679 inhabitants.
+On 1 January 1923, Kinn Municipality was divided into three separate municipalities: the western (island) area was Kinn Municipality (population: 2,508); the central (mostly mainland) area was Bru Municipality (population: 1,560); and the southeasternmost inland area was Eikefjord Municipality (population: 929).

 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1964, the new municipality of Flora was created upon the merger of the following areas:
+On 1 January 1964, the new Flora Municipality (population: 7,715) was created upon the merger of the following areas: